If you want to be mentally tougher, start out by defining what mental toughness is for you. Here’s how.

 You hear it so often from coaches, swimmers, announcers, and amateurish swim bloggers (hey, that’s me!) that you almost become tone-deaf to its importance.

 Kind of like how you become nose-blind to the smell of chlorine after a while.
-(Could also be that the chlorine is slowly deadening your smelling apparatus.
+(Could also be that the chlorine is slowly deadening your smelling apparatus and you have given up on the idea that you will ever fully be able to get chlorine out of your hair.
 But let’s move on from that thought for now.)

 You know that mental toughness is important.
 You know that you could benefit from more of it.
 You know that it will probably even help you be a little bit taller.
 You could be a baller.
 Have a girl who would look good, you could call her.